waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Rematch Opportunities
 - Hiker Anthony on Route 33 called for a battle.
 - Youngster Joey on Route 30 called for a rematch.
-- Sailor Huey at the Olivine Lighthouse called for a rematch.
+- Sailor Huey at the Olivine Lighthouse called for a rematch (multiple calls).

 ## Tools & Agents
 ### Built-in Tools